samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 ## Introduction

 When I first read the Bitcoin whitepaper, I was a first-year strategy analyst at Fidelity Investments.
-I first became fascinated with Bitcoin in the spring of 2018, after the mania of 2017 died down, and it became apparent to me that Bitcoin wasn't going anywhere.
+I first became fascinated with Bitcoin just after the mania of 2017 died down, and it became apparent to me that Bitcoin wasn't going anywhere.

-I knew there was a whitepaper, because I had heard about it in a podcast, but did not have the technical background to start my Bitcoin education there.

 The first step in my Bitcoin education was a phone call with [Justin Gregorious](https://twitter.com/jtgregorius).
 He recommended I read [Cryptoassets](https://www.amazon.com/Cryptoassets-Innovative-Investors-Bitcoin-Beyond/dp/1260026671) by Chris Burniske, and get on twitter.
 I took his advice, and got hooked.

-The next step in my education was attending Bits-and-Blocks club meetings hosted by Fidelity's Center for Applied Technology, and reading [The Bitcoin Standard](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861) per the recommendation of my colleague and friend [Brian Wright](<https://twitter.com/brian_wright21?s=20>).
+The next step in my education was attending a crypto-101 presentation led by led by [Andy Fowler](https://www.linkedin.com/in/andy-fowler-cfa-131a8529/), and reading [The Bitcoin Standard](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861) per the recommendation of [Brian Wright](<https://twitter.com/brian_wright21?s=20>).

-*It was only after reading these two books and attending a crypto-101 presentation led by* [Andy Fowler](https://www.linkedin.com/in/andy-fowler-cfa-131a8529/)*, that I finally had the courage to read the whitepaper.*
+*It was only after reading books and talking to people who knew more than me that I finally decided to read the whitepaper.*

-> **Waiting so long to read the Bitcoin whitepaper is my biggest regret to date in how I've gone about learning crypto.**
+> **Waiting so long to read the Bitcoin whitepaper is my biggest regret to date in how I've gone about learning crypto.
+I held off on reading it for so long because I had a lot of questions about it.**
 >
-> **In this article, I share 3 Questions I had when first reading the Bitcoin whitepaper and strategies I used to find answers to them, in hopes of inspiring more newcomers to read it.**
+> **In this article, I share 3 of the questions I had when first reading the Bitcoin whitepaper and strategies I used to find answers to them, in hopes of inspiring more newcomers to read it.**

 ---